mmann1123/YouthMappersAcademy/2-Mapping with ID Editor.md

     jupytext_version: 1.11.5

 ---
-# Module 2: Mapping with iD Editor
+# Mapping with iD Editor

 This is the second of six courses that make up the Introduction to Mapping with YouthMappers Learning Track.